 Depending on the type of dog, their age, and their health, providing additional calcium to their diet may be beneficial.
 Try offering a raw egg, shell included, with their food once or twice a week.
 This provides both calcium and a highly digestible protein.

-Avoid bones that are too hard, like weight-bearing bones.
+Avoid bones that are too hard, like weight management-bearing bones.
 These are considered recreational bones, designed for chewing but not consuming.

-Instead go for softer, edible bones that don’t splinter, like poultry necks, backs, feet, and wingtips.
+Instead, go for softer, edible bones that won't splinter, like poultry necks, backs, feet, and wingtips.
 Poultry bones are higher in calcium than red meat bones, so you won’t need to feed as much.
 They can be part of the meal or fed as treats.

 Is your dog a red meat fanatic?
 That’s ok too.
 Some red meat bones are edible and will serve the same purpose as their feathered friends.
 Look for ribs or necks as a safe edible alternative to dense marrow and femur bones.